chubbard/gratum/README.md

 To add a step to the pipeline use the `addStep` method.
 The `addStep` method takes a closure where the only parameter is a Map object.
-That represents a single row or line in a CSV file.
+That represents a single row or line we're processing.
 Every closure added with the step must return a value.
-The provided the return value is non-null it will be used as the parameter to the next step on the Pipeline.
-This let's any step act as a map like function used in most function programming.
+Provided the return value is non-null it will be used as the parameter to the next step on the Pipeline.
+This let's any step act as a transformation function.

 If a step returns a null then it rejects this row, and no more steps are processed afterwards.
 The Pipeline goes to the next row and starts over